bsrvasulu/TensorFlow_and_Keras_Breast_Cancer_Models/README.md

-# Tensor Flow and Keras Breast Cancer Models
+# TensorFlow and Keras Breast Cancer Models
 Train the breast cancer data using tensor flow and keras models.
 Both cases used same network.
 Here are the steps:
 * Extract input feature